octopus-network/octopus-relay-contract/README.md

 # Octopus Realy Smart Contract

-Octopus relay is part of the Octopus Network.
+Octopus Relay is part of the Octopus Network.

+This is the smart contract, you can also follow the [webapp](https://github.com/octopus-network/octopus-relay-webapp.git).

 ## Building